lbechberger/LearningPsychologicalSpaces/README.md

 We implemented the MDS step in R and not in Python because R offers a greater variety of MDS algorithms.
 Moreover, nonmetric SMACOF with Python's `sklearn` library produced poor results which might be due to a programming bug.

-#### 2.2.2 Normalizing the Similarity Spaces
+#### 2.3.2 Normalizing the Similarity Spaces

 In order to make the individual MDS solutions more comparable, we normalize them by moving their centroid to the origin and by making sure that their mean squared distance to the origin equals one.
 This is done by the script `normalize_spaces.py`, which can be invoked by simply giving it the path to the directory containing all the vector files:
 ```
-python -m code.mds.similarity_spaces.normalize_spaces path/to/input_folder
+python -m code.mds.similarity_spaces.normalize_spaces path/to/input_folder path/to/input.pickle path/to/output.pickle
 ```
-The script **overrides** the original files.
-It can take the following optional arguments:
+The script **overrides** the original CSV files.
+Moreover, it creates an `output.pickle` based on the normalized vectors and the catgeory structure from `input.pickle` ().
+This `output.pickle` file contains a dictioanry with the following structure:
+- `'categories'`: A dictionary using category names as keys and containing dictionaries as values.
+These dictionaries have the following elements:
+  - `'visSim'`: Is the category visually homogeneous?
+'VC' means 'Visually Coherent', 'Dis' means 'Visually Variable', and 'x' means unclear.
+  - `'artificial'`: Does the category consist of natural ('nat') or artificial ('art') items?
+  - `'items'`: A list of all items that belong into this category.
+- `n` (for an integer `n` corresponding to the number of dimensions): Dictionary mapping from item names to vectors in the `n`-dimensional similarity space

+The script furthermore accepts the following optional arguments:
 - `-b` or `--backup`: Create a backup of the original files.
 Will be stored in the same folder as the original files, file name is identical, but 'backup' is appended before the file extension.
 - `-v` or `--verbose`: Prints some debug information during processing (old centroid, old root mean squared distance to origin, new centroid, new root mean squared distance to origin).

 **It is important to run this script before using the MDS spaces for the machine learning task -- only by normalizing the spaces, we can make sure that the MSE values are comparable across spaces!**

-#### 2.2.3 Visualizing the Similarity Spaces
+#### 2.3.3 Visualizing the Similarity Spaces

+**TODO**

 The script `visualize_spaces.py` can be used to create two-dimensional plots of the similarity spaces.
 You can execute it as follows from the project's root directory:
 ```